Linkin Park: 2015–2017: One More Light and Bennington's death

-2017–present: Hiatus and 20th anniversary reissues
+2017–2023: Hiatus and reissues

-Linkin Park has remained on hiatus since Bennington's death.
-During an Instagram live chat on December 17, 2017, Shinoda was asked whether Linkin Park would perform with a hologram version of Bennington in the future.
-He replied, "Can we not do a holographic Chester?
-I can't even wrap my head around the idea of a holographic Chester.
-I've actually heard other people outside the band suggest that, and there's absolutely no way.
-I cannot fuck with that."
+Linkin Park went on hiatus following Bennington's death.

-On January 28, 2018, Shinoda replied to a tweet from a fan inquiring about his future with Linkin Park, writing "I have every intention on continuing with LP, and the guys feel the same.
+On January 28, 2018, Shinoda replied to a tweet from a fan inquiring about his future with Linkin Park, writing, "I have every intention on continuing with LP, and the guys feel the same.
 We have a lot of rebuilding to do, and questions to answer, so it'll take time."
 On March 29, however, Shinoda stated that he was uncertain of Linkin Park's future when being interviewed by Vulture.
-On April 17, Linkin Park was nominated for three awards at the 2018 Billboard Music Awards, but did not win any of them.
+On April 17, Linkin Park was nominated for three awards at the 2018 Billboard Music Awards but did not win any of them.
 The band was presented with The George and Ira Gershwin Award for Lifetime Musical Achievement at UCLA on May 18.
 On February 18, 2019, Shinoda said in an interview that the band is open to the idea of continuing though what form that takes has yet to be decided.
 Shinoda stated "I know the other guys, they love to be onstage, they love to be in a studio, and so to not do that would be like, I don't know, almost like unhealthy."
 When asked about the band's future minus Bennington, Shinoda stated, "It's not my goal to look for a new singer.
 If it does happen, it has to happen naturally.
 If we find someone that is a great person and good stylistic fit, I could see trying to do some stuff with somebody.
 I would never want to feel like we are replacing Chester."